h0ssimo/h0ssimo.github.io/_drafts/articles/hossimo-s-special-how-to-expand-your-business-as-a-3d-artist-using-social-media.md

 So, be aware of the facts and reality, and take your steps carefully throughout your career and personal branding.

 ##### Then, Comes The First Decision

+You probably have an smartphone or already are reading this on a smartphone anyways, so you're familiar with mobile apps and games.
+If you have noticed, there are three types of games or apps: **_paid,_** **_free_ (with in-app purchases)** and **_free_** ones.
+We will leave free ones behind since we covered it in Free Goodies sections